dnegometyanov/rock-paper-scissors/README.md

 Php console implementation of rock paper scissors game

+## Implementation notes

+**This implementation of the game allows extra functionality for any number of layers and any number of move options.
+For example, besides classic game, there is config for 3 players and 5 move options (with extra Spock and Lizard move options).**

+You can run 3 players Spock / Lizard config with

+    make run-spock-lizard

 ## Game description

 In this implementation of the game, two players with different strategies play against each other.